pryrt/nppStuff/CommunityForum/FAQ/ThemesV889.md

 4. Copy the downloaded Theme(s) into that directory, overwriting what's there
 5. When you run Notepad++ next time, it will use the updated theme, and the glaring color issues should be gone.

-If you have customized your theme with user-keywords or user-extensions, then this won't be sufficient, because Notepad++
+If you have customized your theme with user-keywords or user-extensions, then this won't be sufficient, because Notepad++ gives priority to the copy from the user-settings directory.
+(See the **Instructions** section above for the decision process to know for sure whether this section is sufficient for your needs.)

-## Update Themes in AppData or Cloud Directory
+### Update Theme(s) in User Config Directory

-If you have customized your Theme -- changed the font, or changed a color, or added User-defined keywords to a Language's style, or added User extensions to the Language in the Style Configurator -- then just replacing the theme in the installation directory won't be sufficient.
+If you have your Theme file in the user-settings directory (AppData hierarchy or Cloud directory or `-settingsDir` directory) for any reason -- whether you customized it by changing the font or color or added user-defined keywords or user-defined extensions using the Style Configurator, or whether you intentionally copied or downloaded a Theme into the user-settings directory, or whether it's there and you don't know how or why it got there: under any of those circumstances, then just replacing the theme in the installation directory won't be sufficient.
+(See the **Instructions** section above for the decision process to know for sure whether to use this section.)

 1. Exit Notepad++
 2. If you haven't already, go to the URL mentioned in the **Download Source** section (above), and download the raw version of your Theme file(s)